Upperdog/clean-image-filenames/readme.md

 ## Add your own mime types

 By default, this plugin works with the following file types: GIF, JPEG, PNG.
-However, you can easily use this plugin for any file type you want by adding more mime types using the `clean_image_filenames_mime_types` filter in your theme or plugin.
-For a complete list of mime types, see [Wikipedia](http://en.wikipedia.org/wiki/Internet_media_type).
+However, you can easily use this plugin for any file type you want by adding your own set of mime types using the `clean_image_filenames_mime_types` filter in your theme or plugin. *When using the filter, the default set of mime types is overridden.* For a complete list of mime types, see [Wikipedia](http://en.wikipedia.org/wiki/Internet_media_type).

 Example usage: